Elemental Music & Dance Education

 • Vibraphone: a piece from N.Zivkovic's "Funny Vibraphone".

-• Timpani: an etude from Ian Wright "Graded Music for Timpani" Book II-Grades 3&4.
+• Timpani: an etude by Ian Wright "Graded Music for Timpani" Book II-Grades 3&4.

 • Playing at sight on the snare drum.

-The pieces are suggestions, not compulsory.
-However, one piece each should be played on the snare drum, a melody instrument, the timpani or drum set.
+The pieces above are suggestions only (not compulsory) and give an indication of the level of difficulty expected.
+However, one piece each should be played on the snare drum, a melody instrument, the timpani and drum set.

 News